Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors: Introduction

 \section{Introduction}

-Quantum computing is widely regarded as a transformative technology with the potential to solve problems that are intractable for classical computers, such as quantum chemistry, combinatorial optimization, and cryptography \cite{Shor1997,Cao2019,Bauer2020,McArdle2020,Cerezo2021,Tilly2022,Di2024,Fauseweh2024,Pan2024,Santagati2024}.
-Among the leading platforms for quantum computing, superconducting circuits have demonstrated significant progress toward building scalable, high-fidelity quantum processors\cite{Google2019, USTC2021,Zuchongzhi2021,Zuchongzhi2022,Google2024,Google2025,Zuchongzhi2025,Yan2025}.
-However, the current state of quantum computing remains in the Noisy Intermediate-Scale Quantum (NISQ) era \cite{Preskill2018,Endo2021}, where quantum systems are characterized by limited qubit numbers and significant noise.
-In this context, developing effective calibration strategies to achieve high-fidelity quantum operations is critical for advancing practical quantum computing.
+Quantum computing is widely regarded as a transformative technology with the potential to solve certain problems that are difficult for classical computers.
+Representative examples include cryptographic applications \cite{Shor1997}, quantum chemistry and quantum materials simulation \cite{Cao2019,Bauer2020,McArdle2020,Tilly2022}, and broader scientific applications in high-energy physics, many-body physics, and drug design \cite{Di2024,Fauseweh2024,Santagati2024}.
+We also note that near-term quantum algorithms and hybrid quantum-classical methods have been extensively studied as possible routes toward practical applications \cite{Cerezo2021,Pan2024}.
+Among the leading hardware platforms, superconducting circuits have demonstrated rapid progress toward scalable and high-fidelity quantum processors.
+This progress includes quantum computational advantage experiments on programmable superconducting devices \cite{Google2019,USTC2021,Zuchongzhi2021,Zuchongzhi2022}, as well as more recent advances in large-scale gate optimization, below-threshold error correction, and high-fidelity two-qubit control \cite{Google2024,Google2025,Zuchongzhi2025,Yan2025}.
+However, present-day quantum processors still operate far from fully fault-tolerant scale and are characterized by significant noise \cite{Preskill2018,Endo2021}.
+In both current pre-fault-tolerant devices and future scalable architectures, developing effective calibration strategies to achieve high-fidelity quantum operations remains critical for advancing practical quantum computing.

 However, as the number of qubits in a quantum processor increases, the calibration of system parameters becomes a challenging task\cite{Fedorov2019,Kliesch2021}.
 The entanglement in quantum systems and the potential crosstalk between control parameters result in an exponential growth in the search space for optimization, leading to the difficult in identifying optimal or local optimal within a reasonable time frame.
 Furthermore, the complexity of quantum circuits used for calibration grows exponentially with the number of qubits, further complicating the optimization process.
 Therefore, efficient multi-parameter optimization algorithms are essential to ensure the calibration of large-scale quantum systems within practical constraints.